george-probably/probably.blog/Weblog/Posts/2023/01/20 - Being Whimsical.md

 It is **NOT** lost on me that you're paying basically the same amount as a Switch Lite for this thing, but it is worth noting that the PlayDate actually comes with a season of 24 games (two are delievered to you ever single Monday for 12 weeks after first turning on the device).
 It's the device you get to remind yourself of the GameBoy you had as a kid, where you weren't trying to run a ray-traced game at 8K and complaining that your 4090 couldn't maintain 240FPS.

 ### #2 - Countdown to Anything!
 In a world where we're all in a rush to do stuff, what if your countdowns were more... adorable?
+The whimsical side of Countdown to Anything! comes more from what you choose to make the countdowns for, but it's helped by the incredible design of all of the icons.
+Whether it's a date that you're dreading and want to take the sting out of, or a holiday that you can't wait to go on, there's a perfect icon just for you!

 ### #3 - NFC Ring
 This is just plain fun.
 It's a ring with an NFC chip, allowing you to load WHATEVER YOU WANT on it.
 Every time you tap the ring against an unlocked smartphone, that action then gets triggered.
 I spent £2.38 on mine back in 2018 and I still use it.